monarch-initiative/mondo-ingest/docs/developer/add-new-source.md

 `src/ontology/Makefile`.
 This essentially downloads a copy of the source.
 But, for it to be used in `mondo-ingest`, it needs to be modified.
 This is done by creating a `$(COMPONENTSDIR)/omim.owl` goal in `mondo-ingest.Makefile` which runs a composite `robot` command.
 Here are some sections you'll likely want to add that command:
-- `rename --mappings config/SOURCE-property-map.sssom.tsv`: You'll notice that there are two other lines on most goals for `property-map.sssom.tsv` and `property-map-2.sssom.tsv`.
-These handle some common renamings.
+- `rename --mappings config/SOURCE-property-map.sssom.tsv`: You'll notice that all components goals have a such a line using `property-map.sssom.tsv`.
+This is for some common property renamings.
 However, if your source has any properties that need to be renamed which are specific to that source, then you should create a new file for that.
-While doing this, it might be useful to check any other `SOURCE-property-map.sssom.tsv` files to see if they share any of the same property renamings.
+While doing this, it might be useful to check any other `SOURCE-property-map.sssom.tsv` files to see if they share any of the same
+property renamings.
 If so, it might be a good idea to move them to `property-map.sssom.tsv` instead.
 - `query --update ../sparql/SPARQL.ru`: There may be more complex modifications that need to be made to the ontology.
 If so, this can be done by 1 or more SPARQL queries.
 - `remove -T config/properties.txt --select complement --select properties --trim true`: `properties.txt` contains a